us-amlr/tamatoamlr/README.md

 devtools::install_github("smwoodman/amlrPinnipeds")
 ```

-## Shiny app
+## Tamatoa: Shiny app

-To run the amlrPinnipeds Shiny app locally, you currently must have [RStudio](https://www.rstudio.com/products/rstudio/download/#download) installed.
+To run Tamatoa, the amlrPinnipeds Shiny app, locally, you currently must have [RStudio](https://www.rstudio.com/products/rstudio/download/#download) installed.
 From within RStudio, install amlrPinnipeds as described above, and then run the following code in your RStudio console:

 ``` r
 amlrPinnipeds::amlr_pinnipeds_gui()
 ```

+By default, Tamatoa attempts to connect to the database on the SWFSC server.
+For it to connect, you must be logged into VPN on whatever computer you are using to run the app.
+You can also choose to connect to a local copy of the database, if appropriate.

-Shiny app overview and guiding principles, for developers:
+### Shiny app overview and guiding principles, for developers:

 * mod_database_server(), from [amlrDatabases](https://github.com/us-amlr/amlrDatabases), returns the connection to the user-specified database via a [pool](https://github.com/rstudio/pool) object that is used by the rest of the amlrPinnipeds Shiny App modules.
 Pool connections to the four possible databases (remote/local and AMLR_PINNIPEDS/AMLR_PINNIPEDS_Test) are generated at the top of the amlrPinnipeds app.R code, and then passed to mod_database_server.